HOW TO FIND A GOOD DOCTOR

 3. is willing to let you dose by the elimination of symptoms rather than the inadequate TSH.

-- WORD OF MOUTH: Another great way to find a good doc is by talking to others.
+- WORD OF MOUTH: Another excellent way to find a good doc is by talking to others.
 STTM lists several good patient groups here.
 When on any group, put your location in the subject line and you’ll get better results.
+If you don’t get an answer, kick it back up until you do!!

 - PHARMACY INFORMATION: Another great option is to approach the Pharmacist (NOT the employees) at a large pharmacy, and ask who tends to prescribe desiccated thyroid.
 Most pharmacists are friendly and will let you know.
 Don’t hesitate to go to more than one pharmacy.